Advice > Product management

 In some cases, candidates who pass the onsite rounds are invited to one final interview with a senior member of the team.

 Below, we have compiled a set of example PM interview questions to help you practice for your Apple interviews.
-You’ll be asked a wide range of questions, which we've grouped in six buckets based on how frequently they were asked at Apple and in companies like Google, Meta, and Amazon.
+You’ll be asked a wide range of questions, which we've grouped in six buckets:

-Now that you have a feel for the broad categories of PM interview questions, below are some examples for each question type from Apple’s candidate reports on Glassdoor and Blind, as well as some questions from other companies to round out your preparation.
+Below, we break down each question type and provide sample interview questions sourced from real Apple PM candidate reports on Glassdoor and Blind, as well as some questions from other top tech companies to round out your preparation.

 3.1 Behavioral questions

-Also, take the time to study Apple’s seven core values and find ways to show that you align with them.
-Prepare examples from your past that represent each of these values.
+When answering questions, keep in mind Apple’s seven core values and find ways to show that you align with them.
+Prepare examples from your past that represent those values.

 Motivational fit questions

-• Why Apple? (sample answer from Amazon interviews)
+• Why Apple?
+(See sample answer from similar Amazon interviews here.)

 • Why this role?